 10 of 15

 Conclusion: Keep cooking oils tightly sealed in a cool dark cupboard and use them within 3 months.
 Exceptions: Nut oils like walnut and hazelnut oils are particularly prone to rancidity, so refrigerating them is not a bad idea.

 11 of 15

 Breads and Baked Goods

-The issue with breads and other baked goods (like cakes and cookies) is not bacterial spoilage but rather, the fact that they go stale--which is another way of saying they dry out and get hard.
-This happens to all baked goods, but the process is much more rapid in the refrigerator, as the cold accelerates the re-crystallization of the starches.
-Oddly enough, freezing halts the process.
+Bread and other baked goods (like cakes and cookies) are not prone to bacterial spoilage but they do go stale.
+It happens to all baked goods, but the process is much more rapid in the refrigerator as the cold accelerates the re-crystallization of the starches.
+Freezing, on the other hand, halts the process.

 Conclusion: Store bread and baked goods in airtight bags or containers at room temperature if you'll use them within a week or in the freezer for longer storage.

 12 of 15

-Chilling does two things to tomatoes, and both of them are bad.
-First, it halts the enzymatic process that produces the chemical compounds that give a tomato its flavor.
-Second, it damages the cell walls of the tomato, giving it a grainy, mealy texture.
+Chilling does two things to tomatoes: It halts the enzymatic process that produces the chemical compounds that give a tomato its flavor, and it damages the cell walls of the tomato, giving it a grainy, mealy texture.

 Conclusion: Store unripe tomatoes at room temperature.
 As for ripe ones, don't store them, eat them!Continue to 13 of 15 below.

 13 of 15

-While you do not want your bar chocolate to get too warm, it is perfectly fine to store it between 65 and 70 F, provided you keep it away from direct sunlight and you keep it tightly sealed to protect it from moisture.
-The issue with the refrigerator is not so much that the cold damages it as the fact that when you take it out of the fridge, condensation will form, which the sugar to bloom, producing white blotchy patches on the surface.
+While bar chocolate should not get too warm, it's fine to store it between 65 and 70 F, provided you keep it away from direct sunlight and tightly sealed to protect it from moisture.
+The refrigerator causes condensation to form on the surface of the chocolate, which in turn will cause the sugar to bloom, producing white blotchy patches on the surface.